How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 1. Define Your Dashboard Audience And Objective

-Sit down and take some time to complete answers to the following 6 questions.
-Trust us – any energy that you invest up-front in your creation process will be richly rewarded later on.
-Whoever will use it will greatly appreciate the time and effort you put into making it relevant to their lives and focused on the essentials.
-Even if you’re just creating this dashboard for your own use, answering the following questions will give you the foundation you need to make it truly valuable.
+Sit down and take a beat to complete answers to the following 6 questions.
+Trust us – any energy you invest up-front in your creation process will be richly rewarded later.
+Whoever will use it will greatly appreciate the effort you put into making it relevant to their lives and focused on the essentials.
+Even if you’re just creating this dashboard for your use, answering the following questions will give you the valuable foundation you need.

 a) Who are you trying to help?

-Remember that the ultimate, meta goal is making your life or the life of someone in your organization easier.
+Remember that the ultimate goal is making your life or the life of someone in your organization easier.
 With that in mind, it’s wise to base all of your decisions on your audience so that you can truly know how to create a dashboard that is useful for them.

-So – who is the person, or group of people that will be actively using it?
+So – who is the person or group of people that will be actively using it?
 If it’s yourself (and only you), then you can skip the rest of this step.
-However, if more people than just yourself are going to use it, write down their roles in the company now.
+However, if more people than yourself will use it, write down their roles in the company now.
 Ideally, write down a specific person that you personally know so that you can picture them in your mind as you go through the rest of this process.
-Don’t go any further in the creation process until you have written down the person (either in name, job title, or both) who you will be helping with your dashboard.
+Don’t go any further in the creation process until you have written down the person (either in name, job title, or both) who will be your audience.

 This is a more concrete way of defining someone’s role within your organization.
-You want to be super specific here – the daily life of a sales agent who has to get all of their own leads is quite different from the daily work of a sales agent who has all of their leads supplied to them.
-And the daily life of the sales manager who is in charge of all the sales agents is more different still.
+You want to be super specific here – the daily life of a sales agent who has to get all their own leads is quite different from the daily work of a sales agent who has all their leads supplied to them.
+And the daily life of the sales manager in charge of all the sales agents is still more different.
 These differences in daily tasks will result in different goals and KPIs.

 c) What goals are they trying to reach?